An embodied performative autoethnography that explores my co-created worldview

-‘Relational-biographies for an enlightened life story’
+‘Relational-biographies for an enlightened life story

-and I co-create my current worldview.
+and I have co-created my philosphical worldview.

-Improvising in movement and sound to the words, sounds and images of family, friends, and colleagues who influence me, I will consider how they and I have co-created the ever-changing shape of who I am.
+Improvising in movement and sound to the words, sounds and images of family, friends, and colleagues who influence me, I consider how they and I have co-created the ever-changing shape of who I am.

 Considering my cultural, biological, and gendered heritage my curiosity in this context includes mutual influence, the social construction of identity, systems of belief, and the implications of worldviews on this socially